ajoslin/journal.sh/README.md

 $ journal
 ```

-Open the journal from May 15th, 2014:
+Open the journal entry from May 15th, 2014:

 ```sh
 $ journal 2014-05-15